 |

-The district does not perform well as regards the indicators assessing education.
-The enrolment ratio in 5th–8th grades dropped in 2021 to 85.6% and is now below the national average of 85.9%.
-The percentage of repeaters and dropouts from primary and secondary school remains relatively high.
-The relative number of teachers has settled at a level above the national average – 100 teachers per 1,000 students, against 97 teachers per 1,000 students nationally.
-Students’ performance in Pleven district again remained low in 2022.
-The average score in the external examination in mathematics after 7th grade was 28.0 p., compared to 35.3 p. nationally.
-The average grade in the State matriculation exam in Bulgarian language and literature was among the lowest in the country – “Good” 3.61, versus 3.97 in the country, and “fail” grades (below 3.00) made up 25.7%, against the national average of 17.0%.
+The enrolment ratio in 5th–7th grades went up to 90.4% in 2022, though it failed to reach the national average of 90.7%.
+The share of school year repeaters remains relatively high.
+The alignment between vocational education and the profile of the local economy is close to the national average.
+Students’ performance in Pleven district remained poor in 2023.
+The average score in the NEA in mathematics after 7th grade was 28.0 p., compared to 35.3 p. nationally.
+The average grade in the State matriculation exam in Bulgarian language and literature was among the lowest in the country – “Good” 3.51, versus 3.93 in the country, and “fail” grades (below 3.00) made up 27.8%, against the national average of 17.9%.
 Pleven is one of the few districts in Bulgaria registering a steady increase in the number of university students over the past few years, though relative to the population it remains half the national average.

 Students in colleges and universities 1000 people (2022) |